jjw244/Bloc-Blog/thank-you.md

 hide: true
 ---

-I would like to thank my family for thier support, love, and confidence in me <3
+I would like to thank my family for thier support, love, and confidence in me over the years <3